XpressReal/xpressreal-wiki/en/src/content/docs/guides/other-systems.md

 Download the Android Image from our Resource Download page and extract the .zip archive.
 You will find two folders inside: `lk` and `image`.
-The contents are used as follows: files in the `lk` folder need to be uploaded to the XpressReal through the serial port, while files in the `image` folder need to be copied to a USB drive.
+The contents are used as follows: files in the `lk` folder need to be uploaded to the XpressReal T3 through the serial port, while files in the `image` folder need to be copied to a USB drive.

 ### 1. Enter recovery mode

-Follow the instructions in the [Unbrick the XpressReal](/guides/unbrick) to put your XpressReal into Recovery mode.
+Follow the instructions in the [Unbrick the XpressReal T3](/guides/unbrick) to put your XpressReal T3 into Recovery mode.

 ### 2. Upload files with Y-modem